ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 It also has heuristics to slow in proximity to other obstacles so that you can slow the robot automatically when nearby potential collisions.
 It also implements the Adaptive lookahead point features to be scaled by velocities to enable more stable behavior in a larger range of translational speeds.

-There’s more this does, that that’s the general information.
-See the package’s `README` for more.
+There's more this does, that that's the general information.
+See the package's `README` for more.

 ## Costmap2D `current_` Usage